 Hiring & Payroll

 One of the easiest pieces of software to manage this process is Gusto.
-For $20 per month, you can rest assured that your hiring, onboarding, payroll (and all associated taxes) are covered.
+For $20 per month, you can rest assured that your hiring, onboarding, and payroll (and all associated taxes) are covered.
+However, there are plenty of options to explore, so choose the best fit for you.

-If you plan to hire a team, the fastest way to get yourself into hot water with your state’s employment regulator is to make an error on some minor payroll withholding.
-And if you have an employee that eventually files a complaint against you for any other reason, that minor error gives many state regulators grounds to challenge everything you’re doing.
-Do yourself a favor, spend money on an automated payroll software, and don’t worry about these administrative issues.
+Here’s why you should invest in automated payroll software.
+If you plan to grow a team, the fastest way to get into hot water with your state’s employment regulator is to make an error on some minor payroll withholding.
+And if you have an employee that files a complaint against you for any other reason, that minor error gives many state regulators grounds to challenge everything you’re doing.
+Using an automated payroll software will keep everything organized, and you won’t have to worry about these administrative issues.

 This is an easy one: QuickBooks.
-It’s simple to set up, links with virtually every business bank, integrates with most payroll providers, and is largely hands free.
-Don’t spend a lot of time mulling this over, unless you have an accountant you prefer to work with and would rather defer to them.
+It’s simple to set up, links with virtually every business bank account, integrate with most payroll providers, and is mainly hands-free.
+However, another option is to work with an accountant, which might be good if you plan to grow your firm and hire employees.

-While there’s much more to establishing your RIA, these are often the areas that either get overlooked or lead you down rabbit holes.
-Keep the decision making simple and set yourself up so you can spend time doing what matters most.
+While there’s much more to setting up your RIA, these are often the areas that either get overlooked or lead you down rabbit holes.
+Keep the decision-making simple and set yourself up so you can spend time doing what matters most.